8 Aug 2017

 General Trade Measures Affecting Exports of Footwear

 Overall speaking, trade measures for footwear are quite prohibitive.
-While footwear exports to the US are subject to tariff duties of 0 - 48%, import tariffs of the EU are around 0 - 17%.
-Meanwhile, Japan applies the tariff quota system with tariff duty ranging from 3.4% to 30%.
-Tariff rates on leather footwear are broadly classified by shape, material of soles and uppers, and country of origin.
+While footwear exports to the US are subject to tariff duties of 0-48%, import tariffs of the EU are around 3-17%.
+Meanwhile, Japan applies the tariff quota system with tariff duty ranging from 3.4 to 30%.
+Tariff rates on leather footwear are broadly classified by shape, materials of soles and uppers, and country of origin.

 Following the expiry of the EU’s controversial anti-dumping duties on leather shoes on 1 April 2011, Hong Kong exporters nowadays are free to export footwear to the EU without being subjected to burdensome anti-dumping duties.

-Given the freshness of economic recovery and fragility of consumer confidence, many recession-induced shopping habits will likely prevail.
-Consumers will likely continue to seek greater value for their money.
+Despite the steady economic recovery, many recession-induced shopping habits still prevail.
+Consumers continue to seek greater value for their money.
 Mass market retailers such as hypermarkets and supermarkets will remain popular shopping destinations among bargain-seeking shoppers, while manufacturers are pursuing strategies aiming to enhance their price-to-quality ratios.
 As a result, basic, durable and functional footwear items are expected to be more marketable than fancy and luxurious designs/brands.

 To cope with the demand for more comfortable, durable and adaptable footwear, manufacturers are working closely with technology and material companies to develop products that can mix modern technology with sustainability and comfort.
 For example, footwear made of lighter materials and trans-seasonal footwear featuring adaptive designs and durable materials to resist wear and tear under different climate conditions are increasingly popular.
-Besides, edgier footwear such as sneakers, slipper shoes, colourful soles and thick-soled rock ‘n’ roll-inspired creepers is also fast fanning demand and becoming the new normal.
+Besides, edgier footwear such as mules, sneakers, slipper shoes, colourful soles, sports shoes with metallic elements and thick-soled rock ‘n’ roll-inspired creepers is also fast fanning demand and becoming the new normal.

 To share a slice of the ever-growing market of baby products, especially on the Chinese mainland, footwear giants like Nike and Adidas, and many other Chinese domestic brands such as Li Ning, ANTA Sports and 361 Degrees, have started to dip their toes in the children’s footwear market.
-To stay competitive and guarantee a healthy profit margin, their products are of higher quality and more value-added elements such as foot health care functions.
+To stay competitive and guarantee a healthy profit margin, their products are of higher quality and more value-added elements such as wearable technology functions to improve balance and gait performance.

 Industry statistics refer to production in Hong Kong only.